SUBMIT YOUR FILM TO THE 2019 DANCE ON CAMERA FESTIVAL

-The 46th annual Dance on Camera Festival (July 20 – 24, 2018), co-presented by Dance Films Association and the Film Society of Lincoln Center, announces its call for submissions for dance films of all genres and lengths beginning in Fall 2017.
+The 47th annual Dance on Camera Festival (July 12 – 15, 2019), presented by Dance Films Association and the Film Society of Lincoln Center, announces its call for submissions for dance films of all genres and lengths beginning in December 2018.

 Dance on Camera Festival remains the longest-running dance film festival in the world, providing a platform for choreographic storytelling and creative expression, and intimate access to innovative media artists and their cinematic works.
 Each year in New York City, the Festival presents feature-length documentary and narrative films, inventive short films, filmmaker panels and special events, cutting edge media and art installations, as well as engaging community and student programs.
-Dance Films Association and the Film Society of Lincoln Center have co-presented the Festival since 1996, hosting screenings and special events at the Walter Reade Theater, with the addition of the Film Society’s landmark state-of-the-art Elinor Bunin Munroe Film Center in 2012.
+Inaugurated in 1971, Dance Films Association and the Film Society of Lincoln Center have co-presented the Festival since 1996, hosting screenings and special events at the state-of-the-art Walter Reade Theater and the cutting-edge Elinor Bunin Munroe Film Center.

 Dance on Camera Festival serves the interests and needs of filmmakers, choreographers, and dancers by:

-• Connecting artists with knowledgeable audiences through workshops, panel discussions, Q&As, and special programming throughout the five-day Festival
+• Connecting artists with knowledgeable audiences through workshops, panel discussions, Q&As, and special programming throughout the four-day Festival

 • Inviting press to the Festival, increasing media opportunities for filmmakers